 For each facility covered by the safeguard mechanism in a reporting year, information published includes the baseline emissions number in force for that year, total reported emissions, the responsible emitter(s) for each facility, and any Australian carbon credit units surrendered.

-This information is published after the 1 March compliance deadline.
+This information is published each year, after the 1 March compliance deadline.

 About The Clean Energy Regulator